-- Recruit a DUSON faculty advisor who will support the creation of the group and assist with building and mentoring the organization’s leadership team.
-Complete the DUSON student recognition form.
+Recruit a DUSON faculty advisor who will support the creation of the group and assist with building and mentoring the organization’s leadership team.

-- Review and complete the GPSC student affiliation process and document.
-This process includes submitting a copy of the group’s constitution, by-laws and mission statement.
+Follow the listed instructions to complete the process through DukeGroups, including affiliation with GPSC.
+This process includes submitting a copy of the group's constitution, by-laws and mission statement, and accurate information for your President and Treasurer.
 This step is not required for organizations tied to national nursing associations.

-- The online training is required for all student organization presidents, treasurers and authorized spenders.
+This online training is required for all student organization presidents, treasurers, and authorized spenders.
 Your organization's fund code will be frozen until training is successfully completed.
-Graduate groups: Please make sure to take the "2016-2017 Graduate Orientation Training Quiz."
+Graduate groups: Please make sure to take the "2017-2018 Graduate Orientation Training Quiz."